lancewalton/treelog/README.md

 [![Build Status](https://travis-ci.org/lancewalton/treelog.png?branch=master)](https://travis-ci.org/lancewalton/treelog)

 It is often necessary to understand exactly what happened in a computation.
-What went right, what went wrong and what was done with what.
-How was a result arrived at.
+What went right, what went wrong and what was done with what and how was a result arrived at.

-Furthermore, expressions build on expressions, and so computations are tree-like, and the description will mirror that structure.
+Computations are functions built on functions, and so computations are tree-like, and hence the description will mirror that structure.

 TreeLog makes use of a Writer monad in the form of a Tree structure that can be used to produce a hierarchical log of a computation.